 Construction of Liberia's restroom (left) is complete on the Portner Avenue side of the house.
 It will be open for events and seasonally during daylight hours.
 Lighting, a walking path, and gravel drive have also been installed.
-A back porch and accessible ramp was recently constructed.
+A back porch was also recently constructed.

 Thanks to our donors for helping to complete Liberia's Phase I Interior RestorationWilliam and Susan Beck, Due Dollins, Charlie Miller, the G.F.W.C.
 Woman's Club of Manassas, and an anonymous donor all dedicated their efforts to providing Liberia's first floor furnishings.

 Site work dramatically transformed Liberia’s landscape.
 Olde Towne Landscaping recently removed the 1950s-era garage, (below left) and cleared trees in preparation for the construction of rest rooms.